 Transportation in Rocky Neck State Park

 There is ample parking near the beach.
-That's where most visitors spend most of their time, where most of the hiking trails originate, and close to the saltwater marsh fishing area.
+That's where visitors spend most of their time and where many of the hiking trails originate.
+It's close to the saltwater marsh fishing area.
 Day visitors from out of state should note that there is a small parking fee during the peak season (May through September).

 Campgrounds and parking in Rocky Neck State Park